Cubic Dirac Semimetals: General Theory and Application to Rare-Earth Magnets

 Cut \#2 shows two distinct electron pockets forming along the diagonal directions, where these pockets remain sharply defined as they cross without merging with adjacent bulk bands.
 Conversely, along cut \#4, the sharp surface states situated near the center of the cut gradually transition into the bulk states.
 In this process, they lose intensity and form electron pockets of relatively weak intensity along the $\bar{\Gamma}-\bar{X}$ direction.

-This configuration highlights the distinctive surface features of the spectral function in weak magnetic order, providing insight into the behavior of surface and bulk states across various directions in $s$-$f$ cubic Dirac semimetals.
+This configuration highlights the distinctive surface features of the spectral function in weak magnetic order, providing insight into the behavior of surface and bulk states across various directions in $s$-$f$ cubic Dirac semimetals. \\ \textit{DSM splitting:} For completeness, we also examine the effect of the magnetization terms $H_M$ on the bulk band structure, as shown in Fig.~\ref{fig:sf-Chern} (Right).
+In general, the splitting of the doubly degenerate bands can occur in two distinct ways: either along the rotation axes or perpendicular to them.
+The terms proportional to $\Gamma_{34}$ and $\Gamma_{12}$ specifically induce splitting along the rotation axes.
+Currently, no bulk ARPES measurements have been reported, which will be crucial in clarifying the nature of the magnetic phase.

 \twocolumngrid